 Where To Buy & Register Indonesian SIM Card

 Some companies have official stores at airports.
-They usually offer tourists traveler packages instead of regular ones.
+They usually offer tourist traveler packages instead of regular ones.
 Buying at airports is convenient if tourists don’t mind paying a more expensive price.
-However, avoid unofficial sellers at all cost.
-Selling tourists shady SIM cards a common airport scam.
+However, avoid unofficial sellers at all costs.
+Selling tourists shady SIM cards is a common airport scam.

-Going to kiosks is the most popular way to buy the Indonesian SIM Card here.
-These small shops are scattered all over the corner in any of Indonesian city.
+Going to kiosks is the most popular way to buy an Indonesian SIM Card here.
+These small shops are scattered all over the corner of Indonesian cities.
 They have plenty of options for Indonesian SIM cards and data packages.
 Prices are definitely cheaper than buying at airports.

 Tourists can easily spot a kiosk by noticing a signboard.
 Usually located in front of the shop, with a list of data packages in GB and their respective prices.
 Getting an Indonesian SIM card here will require tourists to register.

 Registration can be done at the kiosks when buying.
 After choosing which SIM card to buy.
 Hand the passport to the seller for registration purposes.
 Ask them to register it and the whole process takes only several minutes.
 Sometimes they even register it with their own ID to make it super fast.

 Nowadays it’s easy to check how much balance a SIM card has.
 Almost every major operator has an app to help customers track balance and data usage.